How to Knit a Scarf for Beginners

-And even when you are no longer a novice knitter, a garter stitch scarf is a great go-to pattern.
-It knits up quickly and you get quite a different look with the smallest adjustments.
-You can add different textures or use various weights of yarn, bigger needles, and make it skinny or wide.
+Even when you are no longer a novice knitter, a garter stitch scarf is a great go-to pattern.
+It knits up quickly, and you get quite a different look with the smallest adjustments.
+You can add different textures, use various weights of yarn, work with smaller or bigger needles, and make it skinny or wide.
 The options are limitless, even with a simple project like this.

-You will need yarn, needles, scissors, and a crochet hook for this project.
-Buy one skein 6-super-bulky yarn, around 100 yards (Lion Brand Wool-Ease Thick and Quick is a nice choice), or two skeins if you want a longer scarf.
-The larger the yarn, and the lighter the color, the easier it will be to see your stitches.
+Buy one skein of super-bulky yarn (size 6 in the Craft Yarn Council's Standard Yarn Weight System), which should be around 100 yards.
+Use two skeins if you want a longer scarf.
+The larger the yarn and the lighter the color, the easier it will be to see your stitches.

-For needles, you will need Size 13 US (9 mm).
-It is also helpful to have a crochet hook; with the bulky yarn, it is easier to weave in the ends of the yarn with a hook rather than a needle.
+You will also need size 13 US (9 mm) knitting needles or whatever size creates the gauge you want.
+It is also helpful to have a crochet hook.
+It is easier to weave in the ends of bulky yarn with a hook rather than a needle.

 Pattern Gauge and Scarf Size

 Gauge tells you how many stitches there are per inch.
 It is affected by the yarn weight, needle size, and your knitting tension.
 With the suggested yarn and needle combination for this project, you should get around 2 1/2 stitches per inch in garter stitch.
 If changing yarn weight, you should also change the needle size to get that yarn's recommended gauge.

 The finished scarf is about 5 inches wide, but the length will vary depending on the yardage of your chosen yarn and exactly how long you want to make it.

 Garter Stitch Scarf Pattern

 Knit this entire scarf pattern with a garter stitch.
 It is nothing more than repeating the basic knit stitch over and over again.
 That's why it's the perfect beginner's project!
 By the end of this scarf, you will have this knit stitch down pat and be ready to learn the next stitch.

 What You'll Need